frcode/python-ibmdb-wiki/APIs.md

 ### ibm_db.exec_immediate ###
-`stmt_handle ibm_db.exec_immediate( IBM_DBConnection connection, string statement [, array options] )`
+`stmt_handle ibm_db.exec_immediate( IBM_DBConnection connection, string statement [, dict options] )`

 **Description**

 Prepares and executes an SQL statement.

+If you plan to repeatedly issue the same SQL statement with different parameters, consider calling ibm_db.prepare() and ibm_db.execute() to enable the database server to reuse its access plan and increase the efficiency of your database access.

 If you plan to interpolate Python variables into the SQL statement, understand that this is one of the more common security exposures.
 Consider calling ibm_db.prepare() to prepare an SQL statement with parameter markers for input values.
 Then you can call ibm_db.execute() to pass in the input values and avoid SQL injection attacks.
-If you plan to repeatedly issue the same SQL statement with different parameters, consider calling ibm_db.prepare() and ibm_db.execute() to enable the database server to reuse its access plan and increase the efficiency of your database access.

 **Parameters**

-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection
 * statement - An SQL statement.
 The statement cannot contain any parameter markers.
-* options - An dictionary containing statement options.
-You can use this parameter to request a scrollable cursor on database servers that support this functionality.
+* options - A dict containing statement options.
-    * `SQL_ATTR_CURSOR_TYPE`
+    * `SQL_ATTR_CURSOR_TYPE` - Set the cursor type to one of the following (not supported on all databases):
         * `SQL_CURSOR_FORWARD_ONLY`
         * `SQL_CURSOR_KEYSET_DRIVEN`
         * `SQL_CURSOR_DYNAMIC`